treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

     return total
 ```

+**Note**: If you haven't seen that `*` syntax before, `*numbers` captures all positional arguments given to the `product` function into a tuple which the `numbers` variable points to.

-The initial argument in the above function must be specified as a keyword argument:
+The `initial` argument in the above function must be specified as a keyword argument:

 ```pycon
 >>> product(4, 4)